R3VAMP/TextToSpeechApp/README.md

 # TextToSpeechApp

-Create a small application using tkinter which will accept text given by the User and the app will read aloud the text.
+Created a small application using tkinter which will accept text given by the User and the app will read aloud the text.

 ## NOTE
      - I know it's not required for this kind of app but also added a login and registraion page for only authorised user can access the "READ ALOUD" feature.